hibachrach/sidekiq-disposal/README.md

 _NOTE_: If is not a base job, consider adding one, or you'll need to add this to every job you want to be disposable.

 Returning `:kill` from this method will cause Sidekiq to immediately move the Job to the Dead Queue.
-Similarly, returning `:discard` will cause Sidekiq to drop the job on the floor.
+Similarly, returning `:discard` will cause Sidekiq to discard the job on the floor.
 Either way, the Job's `#perform` is never called.

 ### Non-Disposable Jobs

-By default all Jobs are disposable, meaning they _can_ be marked to be `:kill`-ed or `:drop`-ed.
+By default all Jobs are disposable, meaning they _can_ be marked to be `:kill`-ed or `:discard`-ed.
 However, checking if a specific Job should be disposed of is not free; it requires round trip(s) to Redis.
 Therefore, you might want to make some Jobs non-disposable to avoid these extra round trips.
 Or because there are some Jobs that simply should never be disposed of for… _reasons_.